RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 # Know What's Up (Even More Ideas)
 #### Pace yourself!
 * Don't go too fast.
 You will probably go too fast.
 Check in occasionally to ensure everyone is still with you.
-* You can say the same thing three times and it will not be boring yet.
+* You can say the same thing THREE TIMES and it will not be boring yet.
-* When you ask a question, wait ten seconds before saying anything else.
+* When you ask a question, wait TEN WHOLE SECONDS before saying anything else.
 People need time to think.
 * Don't let the most advanced students dictate the pacing or answer all the questions.

 # Discussion: Challenges